Lab 6: Exception Handling¶

 Add a

-block.
+try-catchstatement to this application.
+Specifically, put only the statement that generated the exception inside of thetryblock and put no statements in thecatchblock.
 (Hint: You should be able to determine what exception to catch from the error message that you received during the previous step.
 You should also be able to determine the line number of the statement that generated the exception if you didn't change the white space.)
-What statements are now in the body of themain()
+What statements are now in the body of themain()method?Answer

 What error message is generated by compiling this version of the application?